No festive fun for Santa's helpers at Christmas events

-Welfare organisations fear that many people taking on reindeer, that are highly adapted to living in arctic conditions, do not realise they are more complicated to care for than their cloven-hoofed cousins such as cattle, goats and sheep and, as a result, reindeers are suffering.
+Welfare organisations fear that many people taking on reindeer, which are highly adapted to living in arctic conditions, do not realise they are more complicated to care for than their cloven-hoofed cousins such as cattle, goats and sheep and, as a result, reindeer are suffering.

 Dr Clubb continued:

 "These animals are semi-wild and not the same as deer that are native to the UK and it is much more difficult to meet their needs in this country.

 "They're not suited to being kept in very small groups in confined spaces and they are vulnerable to a host of health and welfare problems in this country.
 There's also a concern that those keeping small numbers of reindeer on small holdings to make money from them at seasonal events are unlikely to have the specialist knowledge needed to care for these animals properly."

 Unfortunately, there are no formal requirements for registering reindeer and so we don't know how many are being kept and where.

 We love Christmas and we understand why families may think that paying to visit an attraction with live reindeer would be a magical, festive thing to do, but we want this to be a happy and healthy time for humans and animals alike.
 We ask that people consider the welfare implications of the animals involved and perhaps look for events which do not include live animals.
 Families could even do something to help native wildlife and have some festive fun, by making wildlife-friendly 'reindeer food' to leave in the garden for Rudolph and wild birds.

 If you know of any reindeer being used at an event this Christmas, please download our template letter and share your concerns.

 Our rescue teams will be out in all weather this winter, rescuing animals from abuse, neglect and suffering.
 Join the Winter Rescue and help our rescuers be there for the animals in need.